 Opening Letter

-Thursday's king tide will arrive at 8:47 AM with considerable authority.
+Thursday's king tide arrives at 8:47 AM with considerable authority.
 The ocean has scheduled its annual demonstration of reach, and parking near the jetty becomes a matter of faith.
-Meanwhile, Humboldt Bay Provisions hosts speed dating for the sixty-plus crowd on Thursday evening.
-Lady Humboldt notes the timing and finds it apt.
-The Historic Eagle House brings Reel Genius Trivia to its Victorian parlor this week, while The EcoNews Report examines Forest Service policy.
-Ramone's in McKinleyville continues to open at dawn for those who prefer their mornings with purpose.
+Connection Club brings two speed-dating evenings to town this week.
+The 60+ crowd gathers at Humboldt Bay Provisions Thursday; the 38–55ish set takes Phatsy Kline's Saturday.
+Ramone's in McKinleyville continues to open weekdays at 6:30 AM for those who prefer their mornings with caffeine and conversation.

 Weather Report